 As we drove into Ghulkin we passed the Dutch guys and Hamish leaving.
 A guy from Singapore was at Rehan’s house (also leaving that day) said they’d all been there for the last 2 nights (Karakoram Bikers the agency we’d all used in Gilgit recommend Rehman).
-We’d be the only ones there that night which we were stoked to hear as everyone sleeps in their guest room, a traditional Hunza room, and that meant we had the place to ourselves.
+We’d be the only ones there that night which we were stoked to hear as everyone sleeps together in their guest room, a traditional Hunza room, and that meant we had the place to ourselves.

 Rehman’s father, Mr Han, was keen to take us out on a trek the moment we arrived.
 Already hot and with Marie having been sick for so long we tried to explain that short would be ideal but we had the distinct feeling as we headed up to a glacier, on something resembling a goat track through a rocky slope, that his short was not our short.